richpeck/exception_handler/README.md

 ----

-## 💻 Dev Mode 💻
+## 💻 Development Mode 💻

 As explained, `ExceptionHandler` does not work in `development` by default.

 This is because it overrides the `exceptions_app` middleware hook - which is only invoked in the `production` or `staging` environments.

-To get it working in `development`, you will need to override the [`config.consider_all_requests_local`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) setting (which is a standard component of Rails) ↴
+To get it working in `development`, you will need to override the [`config.consider_all_requests_local`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) setting (which is a standard component of Rails) - setting it to "false" ↴

 <p align="center">
   <img src="./readme/local_requests.jpg" />
 </p>

 This is normally done by just changing the setting in your Rails config files.
-However, to make the process simpler for `ExceptionHandler`- we've added a `dev` option which allows you to essentially override the hook through the context of ExceptionHandler...
+However, to make the process simpler for `ExceptionHandler`- we've added a `dev` option which allows you to override the hook through the context of the gem...

 ```
 # config/application.rb